 To change employer, submit a fresh OP application that meets all criteria for the new role.

-For termination, the employer must notify EDB immediately, after which PIO cancels the OP and the non-citizen must leave within one month unless searching.
+For termination, the employer must notify the authorities immediately, after which PIO cancels the OP and the non-citizen must leave within one month unless searching.

 Submit the Self‑Undertaking form within two weeks of termination to remain while seeking a new role.